junkmechanic/spotifz/readme.md

   1. [x] Play track in playlist
   3. [x] Play track

-Wishful thinking
----
+## TODO
  - current album in playlist
  - play history
  - display models for preview
  - screen models that store passed args and the previous screen
  - current playback to lead to searching by artist, album etc as the input query to fzf

-Dev Setup
----
+# Installation

   1. Make sure you have set up a developer account with Spotify.
   2. Create an app on Spotify Dev and obtain the API key.
-  2. Create a virtualenv and activate it.
-  3. `pip install -r requirements.txt`
+  3. Copy `config.json` to `~/.config/spotifz.json` and fill in the required json fields.
-  4. `pip install -e .`
+  4. Change to the root directory of this project and run `pip install .`
-  5. You should be able to call `spotifz` from your shell
+  5. You should be able to call `spotifz` from your shell.
+  6. Select `Update Cache` the first time you run `spotifz`.

+## Dev Setup

+  1. Create a virtualenv and activate it.
+  2. `pip install -r requirements.txt`
+  3. `pip install -e .`